 Finding that perfect place to relax and gather your thoughts can take time.

-The key to this is being both persistant and patient.
-If you can commit to routine follow ups with New Hope Housing its possible that you will find an apartment within a year.
+The key to this is being both persistent and patient.
+If you can commit to routine follow-ups with New Hope Housing it’s possible that you will find an affordable apartment in Houston within a year.

 For more information, you can visit the New Hope Housing website or call them at 713.222.0290.

 Similar Articles That May Be Of Interest To You:

 - Houston Public Housing: Affordable Housing Options For Low-Income Families In Houston